mathesar-foundation/mathesar-wiki/docs/team/worklogs/kriti.md

 ## TODO

 ### Active
-- Call with Brent for installation
+- Feedback call with Rajat
-    - Respond to issue 3277 afterwards
-- Call with Adam
+- 1:1 with Pavish
-    - Mathesar overview, etc.
+- Report for CIT (due Friday)
 - Review and add to CRM entries for 2 users
 - Figure out new name for organization
-- Redo 1:1 schedule
-- A whole bunch of follow ups:
-    - Ryan
-    - CIT visiting researcher
-    - Ian (next call)
-- Set up MFA for AWS account
-- Next steps for Anish
-- Set up mathesar.org email aliases for team
-- Report for CIT (due Friday)
-- Catch up on GitHub

 ### Backlog
 - Get a handle on user research / help and set up processes / meeting